 You should turn off chat during a tournament.
 Before your first shot, tap the button in the lower-left and slide the chat option to off.

 You can subscribe to golfers who provide Golf Clash tournament guides.
 For example, Golf Clash (GC) Tommy posts videos and text guides on YouTune for each tournament.
-See the clan's group Facebook page for recent information about Tournament guides.
+Some clans provide links to Tournament guides on their group Facebook page or discord forum.

-You might play a practice 1vs1 hole before starting/restarting your tournament or use the torunament Practice option to make sure you are hitting mostly Perfect and Great shots.
+You might use the tournament Practice option to get familiar with tournament holes and also to make sure you are hitting mostly Perfect and Great shots.

 Choose your golf ball carefully during a tournament.
-For Par 3 holes, you can use Power 0 Marlin balls or Power 1 balls.
+For Par 3 holes, you can often use lower-power balls with adequate side-spin and wind resistance.
 For Par 5 holes, use a Power 2-3 ball if available.
 For certain holes, choose a ball with sidespin can minimize how much curl you need to apply to the shot.
 Many of us save our best premium golf balls for tournamenrts.

 There are many Golf Clash videos on YouTube.
 Open http://youtube.com and search for terms like "Golf Clash" or "Golf Clash clubs".